jleomorris/vf-frontend-challenge/README.md

 #### How do I submit my completed challenge?

-Once you are satisfied with your solution, push the branch to your personal github and the link to us via email.
+Once you are satisfied with your solution, send your submissioon to us in a zip file, to the email address you will be given when you speak to our recruitment partners